 Body Latch

-The front portion of the tractor body hinges forward for maintenance access and is latched down in the OPERATING position.
-To raise the body, move the latch release backward.
+The tractor body hinges forward for maintenance access and is latched down in the OPERATING position.
+To raise the body, pull back on body latch and lift body using the lift handle on the rear of the body.